Reeve Electric Association Plant

-The Reeve Electric Association Plant, now known as the REA Power Plant Museum, is an historic structure located near Hampton, Iowa, United States.
+The Reeve Electric Association Plant, now known as the REA Power Plant Museum, is a historic structure located near Hampton, Iowa, United States.
 In the 1930s only 10% of rural homes and farms in the United States had electricity.
 The first mention of rural electrification in Hampton came in March 1936.

 It was the first farmer-owned power plant in the United States to receive an REA grant in 1937 and in 1938 it was the second to go on-line.
 There were four generators powered by diesel engines when the plant was in full production.
 In 1988 the building was given to the Franklin County Historical Society.
 It opened a rural and electrical museum in the former plant in 1990.
 The same year it was listed on the National Register of Historic Places.
+It was designated a National Historic Landmark in 2024.